-The blue-colored Makita offers a stainless steel mug to brew the beverages in.
-The cup has a lid to keep the beverage hot, one basket to support tea bags, another basket to filter pre-ground/freshly ground coffee.
+It comes with a stainless steel mug to brew the beverages in, it also has a lid to keep the beverage hot, one basket supports tea bags or coffee bags, another basket to filter pre-ground/fresh or instant coffee ground beans.

-The filter basket has a mesh for saturation right below the water reservoir.
-The water reservoir is a small tank sitting at the top of the machine.
-You can find the water tank once you remove the upper lid.
+The filter basket has a mesh for saturation right below the water reservoir which sits at the top of the machine.
+You access it by removing the upper lid.

 The filter baskets have a magnet to keep the baskets from moving.
 Makita offers double battery slots: 12V CXT slide-style battery slot and 18V LXT batteries.